-The Gilmore Girls revival premiere is just around the corner, and fans are about as desperate to dive back into Stars Hollow as Lorelai is for lots and lots of coffee.
+The Gilmore Girls revival premiere is just around the corner, and fans are about as desperate to revisit Stars Hollow as Lorelai is for lots and lots of coffee.
 Aside from the ever-contentious debate about which ex-boyfriend Rory should end up with, one of the largest questions that has trailed the series is where she winds up in her career.
 What Rory’s job is in the Gilmore Girls revival also happens to be a big part of A Year In The Life.

 When we last saw the spunky, young journalist, she had just graduated from Yale and was struggling to land a job.
 A last minute offer found her hitting the road to cover then-Senator Barack Obama’s campaign for an online publication.
 It was hardly a classic 9-to-5 gig and Rory wasn’t even sure how long she’d be gone, though one can assume it kept her working for quite some time given that Obama won the election.

 When A Year In The Life picks back up nearly a decade later, Rory’s professional life is in similarly uncertain territory.
 Due to an early first look, many speculated she ended up as a teacher at her high school alma mater, Chilton, but a later trailer revealed that Rory is still a little aimless.
 “I have no job.
 I have no credit.
-I have no underwear,” she tells Jess (yep, if you haven’t heard, he’ll be back).
+I have no underwear,” she tells Jess (yep, he’ll be back).